Jeyanthi-M/1-bit-Magnitude-Comparator/README.md

-# 1-bit-Magnitude Comparator
-This repository presents the Design and Implementation of 1-bit Magnitude Comparator using Synopsis Custom Design Compiler on 28nm CMOS Technology.

-# Implementation of CMOS based 1-bit Magnitude Comparator
+# Implementation of CMOS based 1-bit Magnitude Comparator in 28nm Technology

 ## Table of Contents
 1. [Abstract](#abstract)